Tsimina/PICSC/README.md

 - Traffic patterns are more similar, reducing class separability
 - Accuracy typically falls in the **60–80% range**

-This confirms that **Spotify traffic is most distinguishable when contrasted against a diverse set of applications**, rather than against other streaming services.
+**Spotify traffic is most distinguishable against a diverse set of applications**, rather than against other streaming services.

 ## Summary